prysmaticlabs/prysm/sharding/README.md

 Our current work is focused on creating a localized version of phase 1, quadratic sharding that would include the following:

--   A minimal, **collator client** system that will deploy a **Sharding Manager Contract** to a locally running geth node
+-   A minimal, **collator client** system that will interact with a **Sharding Manager Contract** on a locally running geth node
 -   Ability to deposit ETH into the SMC through the command line and to be selected as a collator by the local **SMC** in addition to the ability to withdraw the ETH staked
--   A **proposer node client** and Cryptoeconomic incentive system for proposer nodes to listen for pending tx’s, create collations, and submit them along with a deposit to collator nodes in the network
+-   A **proposer client** and cryptoeconomic incentive system for proposer nodes to listen for pending tx’s, create collations, and submit them along with a deposit to collator nodes in the network
--   A simple command line util to **simulate pending transactions** of different types posted to the local geth node’s txpool for the local collation proposer to begin proposing collation headers
 -   Ability to inspect the shard states and visualize the working system locally through the command line

+Proposers and collators will interact through a local file system, as peer to peer networking considerations for sharding are still under heavy research.

-We will forego many of the security considerations that will be critical for testnet and mainnet release for the purposes of demonstration and local network execution as part of the Ruby Release (See: [Security Considerations Not Included in Ruby](#not-included-in-ruby-release)).
+We will forego several security considerations that will be critical for testnet and mainnet release for the purposes of demonstration and local network execution as part of the Ruby Release (See: [Security Considerations Not Included in Ruby](#not-included-in-ruby-release)).

 ETA: To be determined